-A traditional student from another accredited baccalaureate or higher degree nursing program may submit completed coursework for review by the School of Nursing Curriculum Committee.
-A letter from the Dean of the nursing program from that institution must state the student is in good standing.
+A traditional student from another accredited baccalaureate or higher degree nursing program may submit completed coursework for review by the School of Nursing.
+A letter form the Dean of the nursing program from that institution must state the student is in good standing.
 The acceptance or waiver of the course(s) is contingent upon the theoretical and clinical congruence with the course offered by the Barton College School of Nursing.
 A copy of the procedure to be followed by the traditional nursing student may be obtained in the Office of the Secretary in the School of Nursing.